image-charts/documentation/docs/guides/send-charts-to-slack.md

 ---
+title: Send Charts to Slack
-meta_description: "How to send image charts in slack channels using Image-Charts API."
+description: "How to send image charts in slack channels using Image-Charts API."
+sidebar_position: 3
 ---

 # Slack

 Image-Charts can be integrated with every tool.
 Slack is a well-known communication tool for teams.